Notts / London

 You will not be able to drive so will need to arrange for transportation home from the clinic.
 You will need between 7 and 10 days off work, and will need to attend regular follow-up appointments at the clinic (Nottingham or London) with your surgeon.
 These are usually after 1, 2 and 6 weeks and then at 3, 6 and 12 months.

 We want to ensure we have a payment plan that suits you.
 Our patient care is second to none and we pride ourselves on offering the absolute best service.
-Book your Free Consultation today.
+Book your consultation today.

 Frequently Asked Questions